Nissarana Vanaya: History

-On his passing away in 1992 a senior pupil, Venerable Panaduwa Khemananda became the new abbot and meditation teacher and served the monastery for 15 years.
-During this time one of the closest pupils of Ven.
-Nanarama, Ven.
-Katukurunde Nanananda Thera (famous for his books 'Concept and Reality', 'Nibbana-The Mind Stilled' and his series of 33 sermons on Nibbana) left the monastery due to its shifting away from the meditation training established by Ven. Ñāṇārāma.
+On his death in 1992, a senior pupil, Venerable Panaduwa Khemananda, succeeded Nanarama and served the monastery for 15 years.
+Katukurunde Nanananda Thera (famous for his books Concept and Reality, Nibbana-The Mind Stilled and his series of 33 sermons on Nibbana) left the monastery due to its shifting away from the meditation training established by Ven. Ñāṇārāma.

-Ven.
-Nanananda moved to Potgulgala Aranya near Devalegama, Kegalla where he is still residing, but until a few years ago was connected with the Mangalarama at Meetirigala; see below.
+Nanananda moved to Potgulgala Aranya, near Devalegama, Kegalla, where he is still residing.
+A few years ago, he was connected with the Mangalarama at Meetirigala.
 Nissarana Vanaya moved closer to current Burmese Vipassana teachings.
-After Ven.
-Panaduwa Khemananda thero died in July 2006 the new most senior meditation teacher became Venerable Uda-Iriyagama Dhammajeewa Thera.
-Ven.
+Panaduwa Khemananda died in July 2006; the new senior meditation teacher became Venerable Uda-Iriyagama Dhammajeewa Thera.
 Dhammajeewa (or Dhammajiva) is fluent in English and Burmese and has translated several meditation guides and books from Burmese into English and Sinhalese.
-Apart from the years of training under Ven.
-Matara Sri Nanananda he spent several years of training under Sayadaw U Panditabhiwansa in Myanmar (Burma), a well-known teacher in the Mahasi Sayadaw tradition.
+Matara Sri Nanananda spent several years of training under Sayadaw U Panditabhiwansa in Myanmar.

 Life at the monastery

-The monks are dedicated to meditation practice and stay in solitary huts in the forest.
-Lay meditators stay in rooms in compounds.
-The monks and lay meditators regularly receive instructions from Ven.
-Dhammajiva, who regularly holds retreats for lay meditators at Nissarana Vanaya.
+The monks practice meditation and stay in solitary huts in the forest.
 Meditation is done in a large meditation hall in the centre of the monastery.
 Most monks meditate alone in their huts in the forest.

-In the morning monks go on alms begging to a kitchen area down the hill where lay-people who have cooked food donate it to them.
-A few monks go begging in the traditional style to the village.
 The monks don't eat after mid-day.

-In the evening there is a worship of the Bodhi Tree and Buddha followed by Pali chanting.
+In the evening, there is a worship of the Bodhi Tree and Buddha, followed by Pali chanting.

-The monastery is located in a dense low-country tropical jungle and the climate tends to be hot and humid.

-Male meditators are allowed to stay after requesting permission and receiving prior invitation.
-Retreats are held for female meditators at the reception area down the hill.

 Other meditation monasteries at Meetirigala

 Meetirigala (sometimes written Mithrigala or Meethirigala) is also the location of two other monasteries.
-One is the Dharmayatana a place for Tipitaka studies which was later turned into a Vipassana meditation facility for monks to follow Venerable Pa Auk Sayadaw's system of instructions.
-This place is also part of the Kalyāṇi Yogāsrama Samsthava tradition.'
+One is the Dharmayatana, a place for Tipitaka studies which was later turned into a Vipassana meditation facility for monks to follow Venerable Pa Auk Sayadaw's system of instructions.
+This place is also part of the Kalyāṇi Yogāsrama Samsthava tradition.
+The Mangalarama is not connected to Nissarana Vanaya and the Dharmayatana.